nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 * Users must limit the number of submitted boxes per sample to 500.
 * Every submission provides method information.
 We encourage publishing code, but do not make it a requirement.
 * Top leaderboard entries and their papers will be manually reviewed.
-* Each user or team can have at most one account on the evaluation server.
+* Each user or team can have at most one account *per year* on the evaluation server.
+Users that create multiple accounts to circumvent the rules will be excluded from the competition.
-* Each user or team can submit at most 3 results.
+* Each user or team can submit at most three results *per year*.
 These results must come from different models, rather than submitting results from the same model at different training epochs or with slightly different parameters.
+* Faulty submissions that return an error on Eval AI do not count towards the submission limit.
 * Any attempt to circumvent these rules will result in a permanent ban of the team or company from all nuScenes challenges.

 ## Results format